Bopomofo: Use outside Standard Mandarin

 Bopomofo symbols for non-Mandarin Chinese varieties are added to Unicode in the Bopomofo Extended block.

+Three letters no longer used for Mandarin are carried over from Old National Pronunciation:

 Taiwanese Hokkien

 In Taiwan, Bopomofo is used to teach Taiwanese Hokkien, and is also used to transcribe it phonetically in contexts such as on storefront signs, karaoke lyrics, and film subtitles.

-Three letters no longer used for Mandarin are carried over from the 1913 standard:

 23 more letters were added specifically for Taiwanese Hokkien: